Morningstar-08/second-brain/README.md

-# 🧠 Second Brain - AI Companion
+# Second Brain - AI Companion

 A foundational prototype for a personal AI companion that can ingest, understand, and reason about your information.
 Build a second brain that has perfect memory of everything you've shown it.

-## ✨ Features
+## Features

-- **📤 Multi-Modal Ingestion**: Upload documents (PDF, text) and audio files
+- **Multi-Modal Ingestion**: Upload documents (PDF, text) and audio files
-- **🤖 Intelligent Q&A**: Ask questions about your uploaded content and get AI-powered answers
+- **Intelligent Q&A**: Ask questions about your uploaded content and get AI-powered answers
-- **💾 Perfect Memory**: The system maintains context from all your documents
+- **Perfect Memory**: The system maintains context from all your documents
-- **🔄 Real-time Streaming**: Watch responses appear token-by-token as they're generated
+- **Real-time Streaming**: Watch responses appear token-by-token as they're generated
-- **🎨 Clean UI**: Beautiful, responsive chat interface built with Tailwind CSS
+- **Clean UI**: Beautiful, responsive chat interface built with Tailwind CSS
-- **⚡ Fast Processing**: Asynchronous pipeline for efficient document processing
+- **Fast Processing**: Asynchronous pipeline for efficient document processing

-## 🏗️ Architecture
+## Architecture

 ### Backend Services
 - **`/api/ingest`**: Processes documents (PDF/Text) with text splitting and chunking